 Advance Directive for Healthcare Decisions (Advance Directive)

 An Advance Directive is a healthcare proxy and permits a designated person to make health care and medical decisions according to your specific instructions or their best understanding of your wishes.
 Again, choosing a healthcare representative for medical care decisions is not only relevant to seniors.
-An unforeseen illness or accident can render a healthy, younger individual incapacitated, which is why an Advance Directive is a crucial estate planning document.
+An unforeseen illness or accident can render a healthy, younger individual incapacitated, which is why an Advance Directive is a crucial Indiana estate planning document.

-The Law Office of Matthew Allen has over 20 years of legal experience helping clients in Indiana understand estate planning, elder law, trust administration, Medicaid and Veterans planning, and probate.
+The Law Office of Matthew Allen has over 20 years of legal experience helping clients in Indiana understand estate planning, elder law, trust administration, Medicaid and Veterans planning, and business law.
 Attorney Matthew Allen is accredited by the United States Veterans’ Administration to represent Veterans and is a member of the Elder Law and Real Estate Sections of the Indiana State Bar Association.

 TO ASSISTING YOU